callme-devshinobi/Real-Estate-Lisiting-Frontend/README.md

 ## 🚀 Features

 * Responsive design for mobile, tablet, and desktop
-* Hero section with search functionality
+* Hero section with interactive search bar
+* Property search and filtering functionality
 * Featured property listings
 * Dynamic UI updates using JavaScript
 * Clean and modern layout using Bootstrap